 X is never doubled and preceding vowels are short unless they are themselves doubled (as in English).

-The Finnish orthography using the Latin script was based on Swedish, German and Latin, and was first used in the mid-16th century.
+The Finnish orthography using the Latin script was based on those of Swedish, German and Latin, and was first used in the mid-16th century.
 No earlier script is known.
 See the Wikipedia article on Finnish for more information, and X for information on the development of the glyph itself.

 Borrowed from Ancient GreekΧ(Kh, “chi”), which represented /ks/ in the dialects of most of the Greek mainland and Euboea.